• Free shipping on all orders

 6. Daily Grooming

-While grooming will not eliminate urine odors, it will make cleaning a stain much easier.
+While grooming won’t eliminate urine odors, it will make cleaning a stain much easier.
 Some breeds do not require daily grooming, but some dogs, like poodles, need frequent brushing to prevent matting and lingering odors.
 If your pet becomes anxious or upset during grooming sessions, you can provide a treat before and after brushing to convince your pup to relax.
 Treating a urine stain requires a cleaning agent, but daily brushing can remove loose fur that contributes to the doggy smell in your home.

 Grooming the Shih Tzu dog